solidity-parser/parser/README.md

 A browser-friendly version is available in `dist/solidity-parser.js` in the published version.

 If you are using webpack, keep in mind that minimizing your bundle will mangle function names, breaking the parser.
 To fix this you can just set `optimization.minimize` to `false`.
-For a more granular fix, check [this comment](https://github.com/solidity-parser/parser/issues/21#issuecomment-658397190).

 ## Contribution